✓ Correct Food Systems

 This is NOT an a exhaustive list of labelling requirements- rather a list of resources to get you started, so you can develop a draft label for your product:

-Use this to draft and check your own label.
+You could use this list to draft and check your own label.

 All food products sold in Australia must meet the requirements listed in the The Australian Food Standards